Our top pick for

 Find out more about how you can short Herman Miller stock.

-While Herman Miller's payout ratio might seem low, this can signify that Herman Miller is investing more in its future growth.
+While Herman Miller's payout ratio might seem fairly standard, it's worth remembering that Herman Miller may be investing much of the rest of its net profits in future growth.

 Herman Miller's shares were split on a 2:1 basis on 17 March 1998.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Herman Miller shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Herman Miller shares which in turn could have impacted Herman Miller's share price.